Being able to create your hospital adoption plan is important because your voice deserves to always be heard in your adoption process.

 Your Time with the Baby

-Would you like to spend time with your baby after birth before giving your official consent to adoption?
+Would you like to spend time with your baby after birth before completing the adoption paperwork?
 This can be a part of your adoption birthing plan.
 It is your right to spend those sacred moments after birth with your baby, if that’s what you would like.

 These are a few of the ways you are in charge when it comes to the birth plan for adoption.
 Hopefully, this helps you feel confident about choosing adoption.
 On the other hand, you could be feeling worried about all the choices you’ll have to make.
 Don’t worry — you won’t be on your own.

 The modern adoption process is designed to support prospective birth mothers.
-From start to finish, it’s possible to find the professional help you need to make the process as easy as possible.
+From start to finish, you will have the professional help you need to make the process as easy as possible.

 These are the people and professionals that will play a part in your adoption birth plan: